 - particulates

-- Pollutants (for example, VOCs emitted from furniture & flooring).
+- Pollutants (e.g. VOCs that evaporate from furniture & floor coverings)

 - Pathogen